-At the Florida House Experience, we get prospective patients asking about more than just addiction to drugs or alcohol.
+At FHE Health, we get prospective patients asking about more than just addiction to drugs or alcohol.
 Many patients are addicted to food, sex or gambling, addictions that are considered behavioral rather than physical.

 You might think that suffering from an addiction that doesn’t affect the brain like opiates or alcohol is different from traditional addictions to substances, but actually, it’s very similar.
 According to Psychology Today, because of the way some behaviors cause the brain to react, behavioral addictions manifest in a way that’s extremely similar to physical addictions to drugs and alcohol.